2015 6 Hours of Spa-Francorchamps: Race

-Weather conditions at the start of the race were dry and cloudy with an air temperature ranging from 12.6 to 14.1 C and a track temperature between 13.3 to 16.1 C; a 50 percent chance of rain was forecast.
+Weather conditions at the start of the race were dry and cloudy with an air temperature ranging from 12.6 to 14.1 C and a track temperature between 13.3 to 16.1 C; a 50 per cent chance of rain was forecast.
 54,000 people attended the race weekend.
 The race began at 14:30 Central European Summer Time (UTC+02:00).

 Hartley maintained his pole position advantage heading into the first turn.
 Lieb passed Tandy to take over second position, while Fässler moved to third, after passing Tandy at the Bus Stop chicane at the first lap's conclusion.
 Tandy reclaimed third from Fässler shortly afterward.
 Team SARD Morand held the LMP2 lead before its car was overtaken by Tincknell and Bird on lap two.
 Duval moved in front of Wurz for fifth and the Toyota driver dropped to seventh.
 Jota Sport was issued with a drive-through penalty after its car was adjudged to have jumped the start and rejoined in sixth in LMP2, allowing Bird to the front of the category.
 Tandy drove to the inside of Estre to lap him, but made head-on contact with his car and went straight into the Pif Paf corner barrier.
 Both drivers continued, but Tandy drove into the pit lane for repairs, falling to the rear of the field.
 Fässler battled with Lieb for second as the two moved through slower traffic, but the Audi driver spun at the Bus Stop chicane allowing Lieb to take over second.
 Ryan Dalziel brought the No. 30 Extreme Speed Motorsports car into the team's garage to allow his mechanics to replace a broken boost line falling to the rear of the LMP2 field.